The Third Space

 What is The Third Space?

-The Third Space holds the internal experience of realizing a marriage that still functions no longer feels right.
+The Third Space encompasses the experience of realizing a marriage still works, but no longer works for you.

 The Third Space has its own developing lexicon of terms to describe experiences encountered during this transition.